About the Homestay

 My family is open minded.
 We accept all Guests into our family home.
 When we go out somewhere, you may join us and I may also ask you to help with our housework as well because we treat guests as our family.

 After dinner, guests are welcome to sit with us in our living room and talk with us or watch TV.
-We can teach you some Japanese if you like or you may like to play with Lina, our daughter.
+We can teach you some Japanese if you like or you may like to play with Lina and Tomo, our kids.
 We go to bed at 22:00.

 I work full-time during the week.
 I go to work at 7:00 and come back at 19:00 so we don’t have enough time for conversation....
 That’s why we have diner together around 20:00pm.

 My husband likes playing games when he is at home; PS4, PS5 Nintendo Switch wii-u and he has a black belt in KARATE.
 If you are interested in Karate, he can teach you.
 Once a month he goes to Karate lessons.
 You can join, if you want!
 He is calm, gentle and funny.
 He works in sales.

 Grandma; She cooks for us. she is funny, funky, and an energetic 90 year old.
 She goes out every day by bicycle.
 She is amazing.

 Lina, she is my daughter is 10 years old.
 She likes to go out with guests.
 She plays Minecraft with PC, Switch, ><